Crisis forces banks to tap ECB dollar funds again

 On August 17, a single bank borrowed $500 million, the first time the facility was utilised since February.

-The latest use comes just hours after two of France's biggest banks, Societe Generale and Credit Agricole, were downgraded by rating firm Moody's.
+The latest use comes just hours after two of France's biggest banks, Societe Generale and Credit Agricole, were downgraded by rating firm Moody's over fears they may have to swallow writedowns on their Greek debt.

-Moody's said it downgraded the credit rating of Societe Generale by one notch because it no longer saw the bank getting additional "systemic support" over its peers, while Credit Agricole was downgraded due to continuing concerns about its Greek exposure.

 Insuring bank debt is also more expensive than ever.